How do mitochondria convert energy?

 What other roles do mitochondria have?

-Mitochondria have many roles in addition to energy production they also help to monitor and maintain the environment within our cells at the optimum conditions.
+Mitochondria have many roles in addition to energy conversion they also help to monitor and maintain the environment within our cells at the optimum conditions.
 Mitochondria are crucial to help preserve this environment and their most valuable contribution to this process is that they take up calcium.
 Calcium is important within cells as a signalling molecule, but this we mean that similar to flares or a 999 call calcium alerts the cell that something needs to happen, a process needs to begin and the cell needs to respond to what is happening.
 This signalling needs to be regulated and so the mitochondria store calcium and release it when it is required.
 Too much free calcium within the cell would be detrimental to the finely tuned regulation of processes within the cell.